-Recall that a scratch org is different than a sandbox org.
+A scratch org is different than a sandbox org.
 You specify the org shape using project-scratch.json.
 To create a scratch org and set it as the defaultusername org, run this command from the project directory.

 sfdx force:org:create -s -f config/project-scratch-def.json